Spurs Ladies coaching staff give us the licence to attack so freely, says midfielder

-“Credit to the coaching staff and the physio (Sarah Budd), they’ve really kept us at top condition throughout the start of the season.
-That’s meant we’ve been able to approach every game fully fit, and really show what we’re about.
+"Credit to the coaching staff and physio, they've really kept us at top condition throughout the start of the season.
+That's meant we've been able to approach every game fully fit and really show what we're about."

 "We have a great squad and anyone can come in and do a job.
 There's times when people are injured, other players have stepped in and there's been no change to how we play.

 - 1 Campaigners launch legal challenge against Hackney LTNs

 - 2 Covid fines worth £39K handed out in Hackney and Tower Hamlets